CANADA FX DEBT-C$ touches 3-week high as markets bask in QE2

 "The major message today was that the markets, contrary to some thought ahead of time, were apparently not fully ... discounting quantitative easing part two."

-The Canadian dollar rose to a three-week high just short of parity, but was undermined by unexpectedly soft Canadian purchasing activity data and Ottawa's shock decision late Wednesday to block BHP Billiton's (BHP.AX: Quote) $39 billion bid for Potash.
+The Canadian dollar rose to a three-week high just short of parity, but was undermined by unexpectedly soft Canadian purchasing activity data and Ottawa's shock decision late Wednesday to block BHP Billiton's (BHP.AX) $39 billion bid for Potash.
 [ID:nN0495946] [ID:nN03272751]

 Analysts said the blocking of the biggest proposed takeover of the year will slow the Canadian dollar's march back up to one-for-one footing, but the loonie will still trend higher longer term.
 [ID:nN04255002]